relay-tools/react-router-relay/README.md

 ), document.getElementById('react-root'));
 ```

+Define a Relay.Route (or just a object containing your queries) for a
-Define root queries that contains just the queries that a particular `Relay.Container` needs and add it as a `queries` prop to any container `<Route/>`s.
+particular `Relay.Container` needs and add it as a `route` or `queries` prop to
+any container `<Route/>`s.

-`relay-nested-routes` will automatically generate a component that includes all of your fragments, and a route that includes all of your root queries, and dispatch/render everything in one go.
+`relay-nested-routes` will automatically generate a component that includes all
+of your fragments, and a route that includes all of your root queries,
+and dispatch/render everything in one go.

+You can pass props like `renderLoading` by adding them as props to the
+`NestedRootContainer` route.

 # Todo